-- Vehicles to be confined to prescribed tracks in low-sensitive areas. - The wetland area should be cordoned off and entry prohibited during construction. - All areas damaged during construction should be rehabilitated in a manner that restores wetland functions as much as possible.
+- Vehicles to be confined to prescribed tracks in low-sensitive areas. - All waste to be assembled at a given point on the site during construction and regularly removed from site at short intervals. - No disturbance to fauna and flora outside of a minimum prescribed building site. - Effective emergency practices for accidental spillage of hazardous materials. - The wetland area should be cordoned off and entry prohibited during construction. - All areas damaged during construction should be rehabilitated in a manner that retains wetland functions as much as possible.